DanielBarie/FritzingBuild/README.md

    - `cmake --build . --parallel`

  ## Do spiceng Build
-or install shared lib devel package (https://packages.ubuntu.com/search?keywords=ngspice ngspice-dev) and skip steps below (but remember to change lib paths for Fritzing build and install the package when deploying)
+Or install shared lib devel package (https://packages.ubuntu.com/search?keywords=ngspice ngspice-dev) and skip steps below (but remember to change lib paths for Fritzing build, remove copy instructions from release script, and install the package when deploying).
+When installing the distro package, for Ubuntu (22.04) do a `ln -s /usr/lib/x86_64-linux-gnu/libngspice.so.0 libngspice.so` in the `lib` subdir of your Fritzing installation.
+This actually is the preferred way.

 - get sources from https://ngspice.sourceforge.io/download.html
 - untar
+- rename dir: `mv ngspice-42 ngspice-40` (because of expected folder name by detect script)
 - ```sudo apt-get install libxaw7-dev```
 - change to unzip dir
 - ```./configure --with-ngshared```
 - ```make -j```

-When installing the distro package, for Ubuntu (22.04) do a `ln -s /usr/lib/x86_64-linux-gnu/libngspice.so.0 libngspice.so` in the `lib` subdir of your Fritzing installation.
-This actually is the preferred way.

  ## get/compile quazip
    - `sudo apt-get install zlib1g-dev libbz2-dev`